glacials/twos.dev/src/From Google to Apple.md

 ## The Plan

-My last Apple device, other than MacBooks used for development, was an iPhone 3G in 2010.
+My last Apple device, other than Macs used for development, was an iPhone 3G in 2008.
 Starting with iPad, I’ve tiptoed my way into the ecosystem, checking my satisfaction as I go.
 Each component I add theoretically adds value to each existing component.
 For example, having an iPad and a Mac enables using the iPad as an external display for the Mac.
 I will document here these benefits and my thoughts about each product I add.

 ## Execution